tobyweston/blog/source/_posts/2012-08-12-oauth-and-http-part-ii.md

 ## Next Up

 That's about it for now.
 Hopefully its been useful.
-I may continue the series and post an extended example using raw HTTP to interact with FreeAgent (no OAuth library) if there's interest.
+If there's interest, I may continue the series and post an extended example using raw HTTP to interact with FreeAgent (not using an OAuth library).
 Let me know.